 The phased, single-variable testing framework works best: test hooks first (72-hour minimum window, $50-100/day per variant), then visuals, then formats, then CTAs.
 This sequence respects data quality and prevents confounding variables from masking what actually drives performance.
 Each phase builds on validated winners from the previous one.

 Most teams test everything at once and end up confused about what moved the needle.
 By isolating one variable per test cycle, you generate actionable insights.
-After 10 years of testing across thousands of apps, we've found that rushing through this sequence or testing multiple variables simultaneously costs 2-3x more budget to reach the same confidence level.
+In our experience, rushing through this sequence or testing multiple variables simultaneously consistently requires significantly more budget to reach the same confidence level.

 - Phase 1: Hook testing (visual pattern, text overlay, voiceover tone)